Dementia Special Care Units (DSCUs)

 Some Background on DSCUs

 In 2012, Massachusetts passed a law that closed a loophole addressing the nursing home care of those with dementia.
 Previously, nursing homes advertised themselves as having DSCUs, without specific training for caregivers or other special conditions.
-Now, nursing homes must meet the following specific requirements to be able to say that a facility has a DSCU: dementia care training, expanded activities, and physical plant standards.
+Now to be able to say that a facility has a DSCU, nursing homes must meet specific requirements for dementia care training, expanded activities, and physical plant standards.